startupjs/startupjs/packages/ui/README.md

 ```

 ### TextInput
-Set cursor color of the input on android for the same view as web and ios.
+Set cursor color of the input on android for the same view as web
+and ios in `%PROJECT%/android/app/src/res/values/styles.xml`.

 ```xml
   <resources>